List of Blue Lock episodes

 Blue Lock is an anime television series based on the manga series of the same name written by Muneyuki Kaneshiro and illustrated by Yusuke Nomura.
 It was announced on August 12, 2021.
 The series is produced by Eight Bit and directed by Tetsuaki Watanabe, with Shunsuke Ishikawa serving as assistant director, Taku Kishimoto overseeing the series' scripts, Masaru Shindō providing the main character designs and serving as chief animation director, Hisashi Tojima serving as chief action director, and Jun Murayama composing the music.
 The series' first season ran for 24 episodes from October 9, 2022, to March 26, 2023, on TV Asahi's NUMAnimation programming block.
 (Note: TV Asahi lists the series premiere at 25:30 on October 8, 2022, which is effectively 1:30 a.m.
 JST on October 9.)
 The first opening theme song is "Chaos ga Kiwamaru" (カオスが極まる) by Unison Square Garden, while the first ending theme song is "Winner" by Shugo Nakamura.
 The second opening theme song is "Judgement" by Ash Da Hero, while the second ending theme song is "Numbness Like a Ginger" by Unison Square Garden.

 Crunchyroll has licensed the series, and have streamed an English dub starting on October 22, 2022.
 Medialink licensed the series in Asia-Pacific.
 It was broadcast on Animax Asia in the region.

 Following the end of the first season, a second season was announced, along with a film adaptation of the Episode Nagi manga which released in Japanese theaters on April 19, 2024.
 Titled vs. U-20 Japan, the season aired from October 5 to December 28, 2024, on TV Asahi's brand new IMAnimation block.
 The opening theme song is "Bōjaku no Charisma" (傍若のカリスマ, Bōjaku no Karisuma), performed by Unison Square Garden, while the ending theme song is "One", performed by Snow Man.

-On September 28, 2025, a third season covering the "New Hero Wars" story arc was announced at the "Blue Lock Egoist Fest 2025" event.
+On September 28, 2025, a third season covering the "Neo Egoist League" story arc was announced at the "Blue Lock Egoist Fest 2025" event.